skip to main content

 • You can see how much you owe and pay your fees in eServices.
 Click HERE for tutorials on setting up your E-Services account and accessing Canvas.
 From your dashboard, click Financial Account, then Account Balance.

 If you wish to take courses at multiple colleges in the Los Rios District, a separate Special Admit Form needs to be submitted for each college you wish to attend.
-Remember the deadline for Summer and Fall Applications being reviewed at Franklin High is Friday, May 12th.
-If you need assistance please visit Gino Rodgers in the Career Center or go see your school counselor during school hours.
+If you need additional assistance please go see your school counselor during school hours.
 Good luck!